Smack My Bitch Up: Video

 MTV initially restricted the video to late-night rotation, starting with a midnight debut on 120 Minutes on 7 December 1997.
 The video garnered controversy for depiction of driving under the influence, drug use, violence (including street fighting and a hit-and-run incident), vandalism, nudity and sex, and also drew criticism for misogyny, particularly from feminist groups such as the US National Organization for Women (NOW), accusing it of encouraging violence against women.
 On 22 December, MTV removed the video from rotation; a statement was posted on the network's official website the same day, which stated that protests from feminist organisations had nothing to do with the decision.
 Despite the controversy, the video was nominated for four awards in the 1998 MTV Video Music Awards, and eventually won Best Dance Video and Breakthrough Video.
 In 2002, MTV2 played the full unedited version as part of its special Most Controversial Videos.
+In December 2007, Chart Show TV mistakenly played the video at 1:45pm, breaching three of Ofcom's rules.